What happens when Covid meets your period

 Before we get into what little research exists around Covid and periods, let’s recap a bit of good news: There’s been a decent amount of progress made in recent months re: the effect of Covid-19 (as well as Covid-19 vaccination) on pregnant individuals.

-Earlier this month, the American College of Obstetricians and Gynecologists (ACOG), the American Society for Reproductive Medicine (ASRM) and the Society for Maternal-Fetal Medicine (SMFM) released a joint statement on guidance for pregnant persons and the vaccine.2
+Earlier this month, the American College of Obstetricians and Gynecologists (ACOG stands for the American College of Obstetricians and Gynecologists (a professional membership organization for obstetrician–gynecologists).), the American Society for Reproductive Medicine (ASRM) and the Society for Maternal-Fetal Medicine (SMFM) released a joint statement on guidance for pregnant persons and the vaccine.2

 Here’s an excerpt from the statement: